Do You Need a Humidifier in Your Residential Custom Wine Cellar?

 If the cellar has humidity above the recommended level, mold and mildew can start forming around the corks, labels, and everywhere else in the wine room.
 This is not something you want to happen, if you don’t want your wine to be contaminated with mold!

 Why is a Cooling Unit Not Enough?
 Why Do You Need a Humidifier Installed?

 A dependable cooling system is an indispensable part of an ideal wine storage space.
 But, most HVAC units tend to remove moisture from the air.
 Although many refrigeration equipment builders claim that their HVAC units can manage humidity, the most that these units can actually do is reduce rather than increase the level of humidity in your home wine cellar.

 The climate in your region should be considered as well, because some places are more humid than others.
 Locations that have a highly humid climate can offset the drying effect of HVAC systems.
 But, if your residential wine cellar is located in an area that is significantly dry, you must install a humidifier.

 How to Choose the Right Humidifier for Your Home Custom Wine Cellar?

 There is a wide assortment of humidification systems on the market that range from humidifiers that you can add as an upgrade to your existing HVAC equipment, to decorative humidifying fountains.

 To pick the best type of humidifier for your residential wine cellar, here are a few points to keep in mind:

 1. Capacity of the Humidifier

-Before deciding on which humidifier to purchase, you first need to measure the dimensions of your home custom wine cellar.
+Before deciding on which humidifier to purchase, you first need to measure the dimensions of the custom wine cellar in your home.
 These measurements are necessary because the humidification system you choose should be able to maintain the ideal level of humidity that is proportional to the size of your wine room.
 Besides the dimensions of your cellar, other factors that are considered are the materials used for the construction and bottle capacity.